devanshidevanshidevanshi/Parkinson-progression-prediction-on-the-basis-of-MDS_UPDRS-scores/README.md

 Current efforts have resulted in complex clinical and neurobiological data on over 10,000 subjects for broad sharing with the research community.
 A number of important findings have been published using this data, but clear biomarkers or cures are still lacking.

-Competition host, the Accelerating Medicines Partnership® Parkinson’s Disease (AMP®PD), is a public-private partnership between government, industry, and nonprofits that is managed through the Foundation of the National Institutes of Health (FNIH).
-The Partnership created the AMP PD Knowledge Platform, which includes a deep molecular characterization and longitudinal clinical profiling of Parkinson’s disease patients, with the goal of identifying and validating diagnostic, prognostic, and/or disease progression biomarkers for Parkinson’s disease.

 the work could help in the search for a cure for Parkinson’s disease, which would alleviate the substantial suffering and medical care costs of patients with this disease.